Hendricks Chapel: People's place

 People's Place is a non-profit, student-run café located in the basement of Hendricks Chapel.
 Established in 1971, the café offers cheap eats and snacks, including coffee, sandwiches, and pastries.
 The café operates independently from the university, offering a unique alternative to mainstream cafes, and all its profits go to Hendricks Chapel.
 People's Place maintains its independence and provides a relaxed atmosphere for students, while also supporting the mission of the Chapel.
 People's Place actively participates in issues both on and beyond University Hill, and has been known to close or offer free coffee and baked goods in response to important events on campus.
 People's Place aims to foster a sense of community for students and faculty members by providing a place to grab a coffee and have a conversation.
 The café underwent renovations to its kitchen and menu in 2019.

 Awards

-In 2018, the chapel received a prestigious Outstanding Spiritual Initiatives award for promoting spiritual and religious growth on a college campus by the National Association of Student Personnel Administrators.
+In 2018, due to the success of its Dean's Convocation program, the chapel received a prestigious Outstanding Spiritual Initiative Award for promoting spiritual and religious growth on a college campus from the National Association of Student Personnel Administrators' Spirituality and Religion in Higher Education Knowledge Community.